huggingface/blog/fine-tune-whisper.md

 ### Prepare Environment

 We'll employ several popular Python packages to fine-tune the Whisper model.
-We'll use `datasets` to download and prepare our training data, alongside `transformers` and `accelerate` to load and train our Whisper model.
+We'll use `datasets[audio]` to download and prepare our training data, alongside `transformers` and `accelerate` to load and train our Whisper model.
 We'll also require the `soundfile` package to pre-process audio files, `evaluate` and `jiwer` to assess the performance of our model, and